top of page

 Screening and diagnosis are structured so children can start getting help early.
 According to the AAP and other guidelines:

-Developmental surveillance at all well-child visits.
-Ask: Do they respond to name, point to objects, make eye contact, play alongside others?
+• Developmental Surveillance: This occurs at all well-child visits.
+Ask: Do they respond to their name?
+Do they point to objects?
+Do they make eye contact?
+Do they play alongside others?

-If screening suggests risk, a more thorough diagnostic evaluation is recommended.
-This often includes a multidisciplinary team: developmental specialists, speech therapists, psychologists, sometimes medical geneticists.
-ADOS/ADOS-2 or similar observation tools, developmental history, standardized cognitive/language assessments.
+• Thorough Diagnostic Evaluation: If screening suggests risk, a more thorough evaluation is recommended.
+This often includes a multidisciplinary team: developmental specialists, speech therapists, psychologists, and sometimes medical geneticists.
+Tools like ADOS/ADOS-2 or similar observation methods, developmental history, and standardized cognitive/language assessments are used.

 What Treatments & Supports Help?